-Projects that are being developed to address the needs of the Addison Toll Tunnel include small and overhead sign replacement and new lighting.
+Projects that are being developed to address the needs of the Addison Toll Tunnel include new lighting within tunnel, overhead and small sign replacement, and fence replacement.

 There were a few observations that are included under routine maintenance.
-These include curb damage on the east entry median, debris collecting in the drains, and the spall on the east entry portal wall.
+These include curb damage on the east entry median and the spall on the east entry portal wall.
 Hairline cracks observed are being monitored as part of the specialized tunnel inspection.
-We recommend that the following observations be monitored: water seepage and missing seals on the retaining walls.